ANTHRAX CASE STUDY (KEY)

 DESCRIPTIVE EPIDEMIOLOGY

-(A) The Aug.
-17, 2001 issue of MMWR reported on a case of human anthrax associated with an epizootic (epidemic) among livestock.
-The case was a 67-year-old resident of eastern North Dakota who had participated in the disposal of five cows that had died of anthrax.
-On the day of disposal, he placed chains around the heads and hooves of the animals and moved them to a burial site.
-This emphasized the importance of increased vigilance for human cases of anthrax during and following outbreaks of anthrax among livestock (Source: http://www.cdc.gov/mmwr/preview/mmwrhtml/mm5032a1.htm ).
+(A) The last case before the set of October 2001 cases occurred in August 2001 (Aug.
+17, 2001, MMWR).
+The August 2001 cases was a 67-year-old resident of eastern North Dakota who had participated in the disposal of five cows that had died of anthrax.
+On the day of disposal, he placed chains around the heads and hooves of the animals and moved them to a burial site (http://www.cdc.gov/mmwr/preview/mmwrhtml/mm5032a1.htm ).

 (C) Yes, the current cases are alarming in several respects.
 First, the proximity to the September 11th event make it highly suspicious.
 Second, seven cases is more than expected, under any circumstance.
 Third, this may represent the tip of the iceberg.
 This is clearly an epidemiologic emergency.